frandier/rediboard/README.md

-# Basic API USING GIN AND REDIS
+# Basic API using GIN and REDIS

-This a basic api with some endpoints to test redis on go
+This a basic api with some endpoints to test redis on go.

 ### Instalación 🔧